• Free shipping on all orders

 Crates should never be used to conveniently keep dogs in a confined area.
 Most expert dog trainers don’t recommend keeping an adult dog in a crate for more than 8 hours.
 While some dogs may enjoy having their own designated space to go to, prolonged periods inside a crate aren’t appropriate and don’t create and reinforce a positive experience for them.

 Crates also shouldn’t be used as a form of punishment.
-Again, crates should be a positive space for dogs and keeping a dog in a crate as punishment will only lead to more behavioral issues and problems for the relationship between the owner and dog.
+Again, crates should be a positive space for dogs and keeping a dog in a crate as punishment will only lead to more behavioral issues and problems in the relationship between the owner and dog.

 dog crate training